once94/coursera_wearable/CodeBook.md

 The first dataset, called `dataSet`, contains merged observations from the test and the train dataset based in the original data set.

-For *Data Set 1*, only only the measurements on the mean and standard deviation were extracted.
+For *Data Set 1*, only the measurements on the mean and standard deviation were extracted.

 ### Data Set 2 - the summed data set
 The second dataset, called `tidyData`, contains the averaged out data for each subject and each activity.
 It is derived from *Data Set 1*.